deiteris/api-contractor/extension/README.md

 for the API contracts editing using [AML Language Server (ALS)](https://github.com/aml-org/als#aml-language-server) and previewing with [the Mulesoft API Console](https://github.com/mulesoft/api-console).

+Note: the extension size is >50mb due to the JVM binary of language server included into the extension.

 ## What types of documents are supported?

 See supported types of documents: https://github.com/aml-org/als#what-is-als